WerWolv/Documentation/pattern_language/core-language/preprocessor.md

 * Any memory access will be logged to the console
 * Any creation and assignment of variables will be logged to the console
 * Any function call and their parameters will be logged to the console
-* If an error occures, the patterns that were already placed in memory will not be deleted
+* If an error occurs, the patterns that were already placed in memory will not be deleted